• Skip to primary navigation

 According to Maija Kohonen-Corish from the Garvan Institute of Medical Research, chronic inflammation causes cancer through tissue destruction and scarring, and reshaping of the tissue architecture, as well as contributing to changes in gene expression that sustain tumorigenesis (3).
 The constant presence of inflammation in the body also creates an environment where cancer cells thrive.

-“In a nutshell, it is believed that inflammatory mediators such as cytokines and chemokine, when persistent in the flamed tissue, can induce proliferation, survival and growth of cells and modify their differentiation status, ‘forcing’ them to undergo transformation,” Kohonen-Corish explained.
+“In a nutshell, it is believed that inflammatory mediators such as cytokines and chemokines, when persistent in the inflamed tissue, can induce proliferation, survival, and growth of cells and modify their differentiation status, ‘forcing’ them to undergo transformation,” Kohonen-Corish explained.

 Heart Disease